scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-timeout-tunnel`
 This is the annotation to set the maximum tunnel inactivity time.
 The default value is `10m`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

+### `service.beta.kubernetes.io/scw-loadbalancer-timeout-queue`
+This is the annotation to set the maximum time for a request to be left pending in queue when max_connections is reached.
+The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

 ### `service.beta.kubernetes.io/scw-loadbalancer-on-marked-down-action`
 This is the annotation that modifes what occurs when a backend server is marked down.